 - Ability to be assertive and to advocate.

 - Ability to recognise factors which cause stress both in oneself and others, and to identify appropriate coping mechanisms.

 - Commitment to attend training courses, supervision and de-briefing meetings.

-- Ability to attend police station within the specified timescale when on call.
+- Ability to attend the custody within the specified timescale when on call.

 For more information contact email@example.com or give us a call at 07540 720 102.